CCM (ice hockey): Canada Cycle and Motor era, 1905–1982

+Sport Maska era, 1983–present

+CCM Inc. went bankrupt in 1982, and in January 1983 the company was sold in two parts.
+The bicycle division was sold to Pro-Cycle Inc. of St. Georges-de-Beauce, Quebec, while the hockey division was sold to Sport Maska Inc., also of Quebec.
+Sport Maska been founded by Gérard Cóté in 1936 as G. C. Knitting Inc. In 1976, David Zunenshine (1929–2013) purchased the company and in 1979 renamed it after the Seigneurie de Maska.

 The company entered the toy industry in 1988 through the acquisition of Coleco Industries and in 1990 when they acquired another financially troubled company, Buddy L Corp., a 70-year-old manufacturer of steel and plastic toy cars and trucks based in the United States.

+SLM/The Hockey Company ownership, 1991–2004

-In 1991, the company incorporated and took the name "SLM International" Inc. SLM purchased Kevin Sports Toys International Inc. (the maker of the Wayne Gretzky NHL hockey game), Norca Industries Inc. (a plastic toy manufacturer of such products as swimming pools, sleds, and sandboxes), and Innova-Dex Sports Inc. of Montreal (a bicycle helmet manufacturer).
+In 1991, Zunenshine created a Delaware holding company to consolidate his portfolio of businesses.
+The company was called SLM International Inc., an acronym for St. Lawrence Manufacturing.
+SLM purchased Kevin Sports Toys International Inc. (the maker of the Wayne Gretzky NHL hockey game), Norca Industries Inc. (a plastic toy manufacturer of such products as swimming pools, sleds, and sandboxes), and Innova-Dex Sports Inc. of Montreal (a bicycle helmet manufacturer).

 SLM filed for Chapter 11 bankruptcy protection in 1995, selling off Buddy L and the SLM Fitness equipment business.
 The company emerged from bankruptcy protection in 1997 and reorganized.
 The company acquired Montreal-based Sports Holdings, Inc, in 1998, and became the world's top producer of hockey merchandise adding the brands Koho, Titan, Jofa, Canadien and Heaton.
 Titan and Canadien were well-known brands of wooden hockey sticks in the 1980s and 1990s, with Wayne Gretzky having used the Titan 2020 while playing with the Edmonton Oilers.
 Heaton was known for its goaltending equipment, which was used for years by Martin Brodeur as well as many other NHL goaltenders.

 In 1999, SLM was renamed The Hockey Company.

+Reebok and Adidas ownership, 2004–2017

-In June 2004, The Hockey Company was bought by Reebok.
+In June 2004, Reebok purchased The Hockey Company.
 All brands other than the CCM brand were retired and Reebok introduced its own RBK Hockey gear, later to be rebranded as Reebok Hockey.
 Reebok in turn was acquired by Adidas in 2005.

-In the fall of 2013, The Hockey Company created a new goaltending equipment line under the CCM brand name.
-Beginning in 2015, The Hockey Company began phasing out the Reebok name from their hockey equipment lines, by creating equivalent or similar product lines under the CCM name.
-CCM is now the only brand name used by the company on its hockey equipment.
+In the fall of 2013, Adidas created a new goaltending equipment line under the CCM brand name.
+Beginning in 2015, Adidas began phasing out the Reebok name from their hockey equipment lines, by creating equivalent or similar product lines under the CCM name.

+Birch Hill ownership, 2017–2024

-In 2017, Adidas sold CCM to a Canadian private equity firm, Birch Hill Equity Partners, for around $100 million.
+In 2017, Adidas sold its hockey operations, where were held by Sport Maska Inc., to a Canadian private equity firm, Birch Hill Equity Partners, for around $100 million.
 In 2018 CCM hired a new CEO, Rick Blackshaw.
 Blackshaw told the media that "We have some nice momentum.
 We're seeking to make investment in product and product innovation and the brand.

-As of June 2021, the newly appointed CEO by Birch Hill Equity Partners is Marrouane Nabih.